Rookout/deployment-examples/java-maven/maven-git/README.md

 # Quickstart for Java + Maven

-A sample application for using Rookout to debug a Java app built using Maven.
+A sample application for using Rookout to debug a Java app built using Maven and git integration.

 Before following this guide we recommend reading the basic [Java + Rookout] guide.